makaylacodes/gs-postgres-crm/README.md

 This app is built using Appsmith.
 Turn any datasource into an internal app in minutes.
 Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.

 Click <a href="https://app.appsmith.com/app/gs-postgre-crm/page1-62c060bf612750023eb089e7?branch=master"> HERE</a> to see the hosted application.

+This project is currently underconstruction and will be completed 7.12.22.